 Italian Emigration: Destinations

 Figure 1.--This is perhaps the most famous image of Italian emigration to the United States.
 It was taken in 1905 by Lewis H. Hine in Ellis Island (New York).
-The photo shows an Italian emigrant Anna Scichilone) with his children arriving in the States.
-It common for husbands to emigrate rather than the entire family.
+The photo shows an Italian emigrant (Anna Scichilone) with her children arriving in the States.
+It was common for Italian husbands to emigrate first rather than the entire family.
 Some husbands returned to Italy.
-Others sent for the rest of te family.
+Others after estblishing themselves sent for the rest of the family.
+You can see the understandable apprehension in their faces, but also a determination to launch a new life in America.

 Many of the early Italian immigrants went to neighbiring European countries and to South America, especially Argentina, Brazil, and Uruguay.
 There was more cultural afinity with the South American countries than largely Protestant North America.
 Italians in the second half of the 19th century, however, began a mass exodus to countries with more promising economic opportunites.
-Southern Italy was almost entirely an agricultural economy, but crop yiels were low and few peasants owned land.
+Southern Italy was almost entirely an agricultural economy, but crop yieds were low and few peasants owned land.
 Italians left for many different countries.
 The single most important destination was the United States.
-I am unsure about the impact of Italiam emigrants on other countries, but they had a profound impact on still largely Protestant America.
+We are unsure about the impact of Italiam emigrants on other countries, but they had a profound impact on an America tht was still largely Protestant when they arrived.
+Protestants were unsure if Catholics could be patriotic Americans.
+Interestingly, Catholics, especially Itlian Catholics, are today among the most patriotic American voters.

 European Countries